[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 Figure 2 Every year, Carl Holden, a home missionary, takes his young people tubing from his church, Central Baptist.

 Don’s ability with people is a gift.
 Don puts people at ease with or without his camera.
 This is a talent envied by photojournalists the world over.
 Those in the field of Christian photojournalism understand where this gift came from.
-They understand how Don’s faith is lived out through his camera.
+They know how Don’s faith is lived out through his camera.

 As one looks at Don’s photographs, one feels he is in the room with the people.
 Don becomes a part of the woodwork wherever he goes.
 He blends in so well that people can be themselves.
-His subjects look as though Don were not present.
+His subjects looked as though Don was not present.
 They are not reacting to his presence but are free to be themselves.
 Don has allowed God to be so much a part of his work that when one speaks of how Don is a part of the woodwork, one can picture how the Holy Spirit works through him.

 Figure 3 In 1967, Don Rutledge went inside the Artic Circle and captured this Eskimo child playing.

 His reputation often precedes Don, now that people know of his integrity without ever meeting him.
 They can see a man who gives dignity to his subjects.
-Often many photographers today will exploit their subjects.
+Often, many photographers today will exploit their subjects.
 They photograph a handicapped person and exaggerate his handicap so that one never really sees the person.
 Don’s photos call one to feel a part of the person.
 Don says the eyes are the windows to the soul.
-He reveals the innermost part of people in a brief instant that is frozen on film.
+He reveals the innermost aspect of people in a brief instant that is frozen on film.
 The more one looks at the photograph, the more one sees.
 He packs so much information into a photograph that one can go over and over it and see something new every time—Don includes small details in his photographs like a good writer who pulls his reader into the situation.

 Growing up as a home missionary kid helped this writer realize the importance of relationships in ministry.
-This writer felt the call to the church and went a traditional route of majoring in social work and then planning to go on to the seminary to become a pastor.
+This writer felt the call to the church and went a traditional route of majoring in social work and planning to go on to the seminary to become a pastor.
 While in college, this writer discovered photography and the camera’s power as a communication tool.
-Knolan Benfield, Jr., was a photographer who worked on Missions USA magazine, and he introduced this writer to Don Rutledge.
+Knolan Benfield, Jr., was a photographer who worked on Missions USA magazine and introduced this writer to Don Rutledge.
 This writer was intrigued by the work that Don did on the magazine.

 After talking with Don, this writer felt redirected in his call to be a minister who used the camera as a central part of his ministry.
 Many who are Christian photojournalists have struggled with the call.
 In many ways, the Christian photojournalist is a preacher.
 The photojournalist’s illustrations are not done with words in the pulpit but with photographs on the printed page.